jadzeidan/user-guides/_includes/shared/setup.md

 If both codes match, please confirm on your {{include.product}}, then click "Confirm & Continue" in the BitBox App.
 ### Step 3: Choose if you want to create a new wallet or restore an existing wallet

-Now you are asked to choose if you want to create a new wallet or restores an exisiting wallet.
+Now you are asked to choose if you want to create a new wallet or restores an existing wallet.

 ![alt text]({{site.baseurl}}/assets/images/BitBox02_wizard/step3.png  "BitBox App")